The Flu or Not the Flu: Differences between the Cold & Flu

 - Please see your doctor to discuss if the Flu vaccine is appropriate for you.

-- Please consult your licensed Naturopathic Physician for the many natural recommendations to prevent & treat the Cold & Flu.
+- Please consult your licensed Naturopathic Physician for natural recommendations to prevent & treat the Cold & Flu.

 Cold & Flu infections are the most common upper respiratory infections affecting millions of North Americans.
 They are caused by different viruses yet show similar symptoms.
 You have a runny & stuffy nose, cough & congestion with a sore throat; so is it a Cold or the Flu?
 Typically when you have the Flu it is more severe, wide spread & extreme.